Stretching might not be as helpful as you think, but this article will explain what will actually help.

 So for people who have chronically tight hip flexors, is it a simple act of hip flexor stretches that’s going to solve the problem, or is it the fact that they’re pulling double duty for an unstable spine and under developed core that’s causing them to be tight in the first place?

 Another way to look at it, if you stretched a short and tight muscle and it regained length, it shouldn’t get tight again, should it?
 Whereas if the muscle wasn’t technically “tight” but rather holding excessive tone in order to keep your spine from looking more like a losing game of Jenga, stretching it will just give more opportunity for low back pain, and quickly lead to the muscle tensing up again to defend the spine.
+This is the problem with conventional hip flexor stretches.

 So is the hip flexor tight because it’s short or because it’s responding to a weak core?